One Room Challenge {Week 3} – Designing the IKEA Algot Closet System

 Hit the “next” button to begin customization.

 Here’s where the width of each section comes into play.
-Like I mentioned before, you can choose from 3 different widths for the sections of your closet.
+As I mentioned before, you can choose from 3 different widths for the sections of your closet.

 For our closet (and the fact that we were having closet systems on two walls), I chose to do two widths of 23 5/8″ with a smaller section in the middle for just shelves.